 I sustained a dog bite injury.
 What are my rights?

 Dog bite injuries are covered by various local ordinances and state laws, and the time you have in which to file a dog bite lawsuit begins running out the second you are injured.
-That’s why it’s a good idea to seek an experienced Maryland dog bite attorney like the lawyers at the Law Offices of Steven H. Heisler.
+That’s why it’s a good idea to seek an experienced Baltimore dog bite attorney like the lawyers at the Law Offices of Steven H. Heisler.
 Steve Heisler and his expert legal team specialize in representing victims of personal injuries, including dog bite cases.
 Contact Steven H. Heisler today for more information on whether you could collect compensation for your dog bite injury claim.